UoG-Nuclear-Physics-Group/ILLData/README.md

 Several detector classes are implimented: Fipps HPGe (TFipps), LaBr (TFippsLaBr), TAC (TFippsTAC), etc.

 Other classes included are:
- - the file and event classes for LST files,
+ - File and event classes for LST files,
- - the TILLMnemonic class which provides an enumeration for the detector systems and digitizers,
+ - TILLMnemonic, which provides an enumeration for the detector systems and digitizers,
- - the TILLDetectorInformation which only provides functions to tell whether FIPPS data is present (which should be all the time), and
+ - TILLDetectorInformation, which only provides functions to tell whether FIPPS data is present (which should be all the time), and
- - the TILLDetectorHit, which implemements the algorithm for how to get the time in nanoseconds from the timestamp and CFD information.
+ - TILLDetectorHit, which implemements the algorithm for how to get the time in nanoseconds from the timestamp and CFD information.

 ## Cal Information